 Diet Matters In Learning and Attention

 Diet is an essential component.
 If your child eats carbohydrates for breakfast, he will not be able to focus well.
 If he eats protein for breakfast, such as an egg or nuts, his brain can utilize the protein and he will be able to focus better.
-It should No sweets for children on the autism spectrumgo without saying, but do not give him sugar, sweets, or anything with artificial ingredients, especially food dyes!
+It should go without saying, but do not give him sugar, sweets, or anything with artificial ingredients, especially food dyes!
 This will undermine all of your other efforts.

 It is important to note that if your child’s body is cleared of many of the underlying chemical, physiological and anatomical issues, often their needs for therapy decrease.
 Once their system is clean, you will have who they truly are.
 Then you will know what is left that still needs to be worked with.